VIBE2023/VIBE2023.github.io/index.md

 There will be two keynote talks (Aedín Culhane and Evangelia Petsalaki), ten minute talks, one minute "lightning" talks, and a poster presentation session.
 There will also be tea/coffee breaks and lunch provided.

-The full conference program will be made available in due course.

 Conference Organising Committee: *Emmet Campbell, Chris Creevey, Lucy Dillon, Guillermo Lopez Campos, Kelsey McCulloch, Caroline Meharg, Victor Olorunshola, Ian Overton, Tom Toner, John-Paul Wilkins*